- Acute trauma: fall, blow, dislocation

-- Overload due to repetitive movements (e.g., sports, work)
+- Overload due to repetitive movements (e.g., sport, work)

 - Long-term incorrect loading, poor posture, or muscular imbalances